bitcoin/bitcoin/doc/bu-xthin.md

 --------------------------------

 the `connect-thinblock` feature is mainly used for the purpose of testing, however in some cases it can be useful for very bandwidth constrained nodes that *always* want every downloaded block to be an XTHIN.
-In such a case you would substitute the addednode entry above with a connect-thinblockentry.
+In such a case you would substitute the addnode entry above with a connect-thinblockentry.
 As with addnode you can have up to 8 `connect-thinblock` entries and your entry would be as
 follows:

 	connect-thinblock=<ip:port>

-One thing to keep in mind is that with `connect-thinblock`, if the nodes that you are connecting to are down or can not service you then you have the possiblity of not receiving any new blocks until those nodes come back on line.
+One thing to keep in mind is that with `connect-thinblock`, if the nodes that you are connecting to are down or can not service you then you have the possibility of not receiving any new blocks until those nodes come back on line.
 Therefore use `connect-thinblock` with caution and always use the full 8 connections if you are unsure whether the peers will be online or not.